danielstegink/HollowKnight.Hivesong/README.md

 This charm can be acquired via the All Charms option in DebugMod or in the world (see Spoilers for location).

 ## Patch Notes
+1.2.1.0
+-	Bug fixes for each type of pet

 1.2.0.0
 -	Modified README
 -	General cleanup